Simon Weston (MP): Later history

 After successfully denying his involvement in the uprising, despite his close relationship with rebel Sir Christopher Blount, he was set free in 1602, and was awarded a Royal Lordship under King James I of England.

 In 1607, Weston invited to his home the Secretary of State, Robert Cecil of Hatfield House, son of Lord William Cecil of Burghley House, the Chief minister of Queen Elizabeth Tudor.
 He married thereafter his only child, Elizabeth Weston, to Robert Ridgeway, son and heir of Thomas Ridgeway, 1st Earl of Londonderry, paying a dowry of £6,000.

 His father was well connected with the Earls of Essex as well, as he had previously joined the Essex-Raleigh Expedition, a military campaign against the Habsburgs of Spain and Netherlands.
-He also held the positions of Vice-Treasurer of Ireland and Treasurer-at-Wars under Lord George Carey, member of the Carey family.
+He also held the positions of Vice-Treasurer of Ireland and Treasurer-at-Wars under Lord George Carey.

 Robert's sister was Cassandra Ridgeway, and was married to Sir Francis Willoughby, son of Sir Percival Willoughby of Wollaton Hall, and became the grandmother of Cassandra Willoughby, Duchess of Chandos, member of the Willoughby family.

-Weston later became Deputy lieutenant and a personal trustee of Robert Devereux, 3rd Earl of Essex, brother of Frances Seymour, Duchess of Somerset, who was also Vice-Admiral and Chief Commander of the Parliamentarian army.
+Weston later became Deputy lieutenant and a personal trustee of Robert Devereux, 3rd Earl of Essex, who was also Vice-Admiral and Chief Commander of the Parliamentarian army.
 In 1622, he succeeded the Earl of Bridgewater, John Egerton of the Egerton family, as Recorder (Judge) of Lichfield, an important judicial office.

 In 1624, Weston was elected Member of Parliament for Lichfield, replacing his relative Sir Richard Weston.
 In 1625 he was elected MP for Staffordshire and was re-elected in 1626, replacing Sir Edward Littleton, of the Lyttelton family of Merevale Hall.